 - No root required on Android devices

-One of the things that really impressed me while testing Qustodio was how they handled the change in Google policy regarding monitoring phones.
+One of the things that really impressed me while testing Qustodio was how they handled a change in Google policy regarding monitoring phones.

-Instead of just removing its Call and SMS monitoring feature as Google wanted, it made a full version of the app available through the Qustodio website.
+Instead of just removing the Call and SMS monitoring feature, they made a full version of the app available through the Qustodio website.
 This showed me that they are dedicated to creating the best possible Parental Control program.
 There is also a version of the app available through the Play store, with the Calls and SMS Monitoring disabled, for those who don’t need the feature or are just more comfortable downloading apps directly from Play.

 - Monitors 25+ Social Media networks

 - Sends detailed alerts to the parent dashboard